isnantozul/crwn-clothing/README.md

 ## Tools Used
 - Sass SCSS
-- react-router-dom (for Routing)
+- React-router-dom (for Routing)
-- firebase
+- Firebase